Militants attack Libya’s Foreign Ministry, 3 killed

 - Iraq says it could deploy military into Syria

-Libya has been a haven for Islamic militants since a 2011 uprising toppled dictator Moammar Gadhafi.
+Libya has been a haven for militants since a 2011 uprising toppled dictator Moammar Gadhafi.
 The country is split between rival governments, each backed by an array of local militias.